JOIN OUR TEAM.

 • Work unmanageable schedules (the workload fluctuates but is predictable).

-• The Events Chair leads the planning and execution of all Lafayette PTA community-building events and PTA-sponsored school assemblies throughout the school year, helping foster connection and engagement for students, families, and staff.
+• The Events Team Lead manages the planning and execution of all Lafayette PTA community-building events and PTA-sponsored school assemblies throughout the school year, helping foster connection and engagement for students, families, and staff.
 This role balances event logistics, volunteer coordination, and equity-focused planning to ensure all families can participate meaningfully in school activities.

 Event Planning & Calendar Management